Get access to JADE HPC facilities

 PIs from other universities should apply for time through the twice-yearly EPSRC Tier 2 RAP (Resource Allocation Panel).

-Time for Molecular Dynamics applications will be allocated via the BioSim HEC.
+Time for Molecular Dynamics applications will only be allocated via the BioSim HEC.

-All UK academic users are eligible to apply for time for Other applications through the twice-yearly EPSRC Tier 2 RAP (Resource Allocation Panel).
+All UK academic users are eligible to apply for time for Other applications (not Machine Learning or Molecular Dynamics) through the twice-yearly EPSRC Tier 2 RAP (Resource Allocation Panel).
 Pump-priming time will also be available; please contact Prof Mike Giles in the first instance.

 To obtaining a user account you need: